Skip to main content

 1. School officials and specified agents of the university who have a legitimate educational interest in the records.

-• A school official or specified agent of the university is: (1) A member of the Board of Trustees; (2) A person employed by the university in an administrative, supervisory, academic, research, or support staff position; or (3) A person employed by, under contract to, or designated by the university to perform a specific task.
+• A school official or specified agent of the university is: (1) The Board of Trustees or its agents; (2) A person employed by the university in an administrative, supervisory, academic, research, or support staff position; or (3) A person employed by, under contract to, or designated by the university to perform a specific task.

 • A school official or specified agent has a legitimate educational interest if the official is: (1) Performing a task that is specified in his /er position description or by contract agreement; (2) Performing a task related to a student's education; (3) Performing a task related to student discipline; or (4) Performing a service or benefit relating to the student or the student's family, such as health care, counseling, job placement or financial aid.